-- Increase the flexibility in site management to respond to the increased variance in seasonal growing conditions.
-For example, increase the capacity for changing the timing and intensity of grazing through the use of layback land or housing for animals when ground conditions prevent on-site grazing. - Adjust grazing dates to align with longer term climate driven changes to flowering dates. - Increase the area of dry acid grassland by restoring semi-improved grasslands and re-creating habitat on improved grassland and arable land to ensure the expansion and buffering of existing sites and improve the coherence of existing networks.
+- Ensure best practice management of existing stands by maintaining suitable grazing regimes and avoiding over or under-grazing, or agrochemical and fertilizer inputs. - Ensure remaining sites are protected and buffered from agricultural intensification. - Increase the flexibility in site management to respond to the increased variance in seasonal growing conditions.
+For example, increase the capacity for changing the timing and intensity of grazing through the use of layback land or housing for animals when ground conditions prevent on-site grazing. - Adjust grazing dates to align with longer term climatic driven changes to flowering dates. - Increase the area of dry acid grassland by restoring semi-improved grasslands and re-creating habitat on improved grassland and arable land to ensure the expansion and buffering of existing sites and improve the coherence of existing networks.
 Consideration should be given to increasing topographic and hydrological heterogeneity when identifying potential sites. - Within sites, identify areas that might act as potential refugia from climate change, such as areas with north facing slopes, complex micro-topography, low nitrogen levels and high species diversity, and ensure that these are under optimal management. - Permit the growth of scattered scrub, especially on drought prone sites, as this can provide a wider range of microclimates and soil conditions. - Monitor and control the spread of potential native and non-native invasive species. - Some changes in species complements on sites may be inevitable or even desirable (for example, an otherwise threatened species colonising a new site).
 Site objectives and management should be flexible enough to recognise this.